-Although actual location of the injection sites can be determined by palpation, the use of injection guiding technique e.g., electromyography, electrical stimulation is recommended to target the injection sites.
+Although actual location of the injection sites can be determined by palpation, the use of injection guiding technique (e.g., electromyography, electrical stimulation, or ultrasound) is recommended to target the injection sites.

-In the clinical trial that assessed the efficacy and safety of DYSPORT for treatment of upper limb spasticity in adults [see Clinical Studies (14.3)], doses of 500 Units and 1000 Units were divided among selected muscles at a given treatment session (see Table 2 and Figure 2).
+In the clinical trial that assessed the efficacy and safety of DYSPORT for treatment of upper limb spasticity in adults [see Clinical Studies (14.3)], doses of 500 Units and 1000 Units were divided among selected muscles at a given treatment session (see Table 3 and Figure 2).

-Table 2: DYSPORT Dosing by Muscle for Upper Limb Spasticity in Adult Patients
+Table 3: DYSPORT Dosing by Muscle for Upper Limb Spasticity in Adults